tuksik/docker-phundament4/README.md

 Setup application...

-    cp ./platforms/fig/.env .
     echo "FROM phundament/docker" >> Dockerfile

-Build an run the container (link a MySQL instance, see above)...
+Build an run the container with a linked MySQL instance (see above)...

 ```
 docker build -t $MYAPP .